hydroper/ts4air/docs/typescript-internals.md

 # TypeScript Internals

 - Object initializer, just as in JavaScript, translates to plain objects whose constructor is `Object`, regardless of its associated type.
-If the object implements an interface, it is not considered an implementor anymore after translated to ABC.
 - Whenever a signature type is known, output unused parameters to the ABC.
 This avoids bugs such as `map()` receiving a callback that accepts only one parameter (`o.map(a => v)` vs. `o.map((a, i, arr) => v)`).
 - Optional parameters are optimized if their type supports a constant value and a proper default (e.g. `NaN`, `null` or `undefined`); otherwise they'll translate to an untyped parameter, which is converted to its expected type later in the same function.
 - https://github.com/airsdk/Adobe-Runtime-Support/discussions/2595